Leadership & Staff

 I have served as minister of music since 1995 and associate pastor since 2010.
 Ordained as a deacon in full connection with the Mississippi Conference in 2012, I received my bachelor's and master's in music from Kent State University and seminary certificate from Garrett Evangelical Theological Seminary in Evanston, IL.
 My role at Parkway Hills UMC is varied between music and pastoral duties to include directing and planning music with the Adult Choir and Jubilation Ringers handbells group; planning worship music with the senior pastor, as well as working with volunteer directors for the children’s choirs.
 My pastoral duties include preaching, pastoral care, weddings, funerals, and planning Monday worship services at St. Catherine’s Village Continue-Care Retirement Community.
 Additionally, I work with our Board of Trustees in monitoring the buildings and grounds for upkeep needs.
-I live in Madison with my wife, Anna, and two energetic dogs, Heidi and Bailie.
+I live in Madison with my wife, Ann, and two energetic dogs, Heidi and Bailie.
 Ann is employed at St. Joseph Catholic School.

 contact: Reverend Philip messner

 As director of Children and Family Ministry, I have the incredible opportunity to minister to our children from birth to fifth grade.
 I oversee the Nursery, children’s Sunday School classes, and Wednesday re:treat activities.
 I work with volunteers in planning Vacation Bible School, Easter egg hunts, and Christmas activities among other events.
 I am a graduate of Millsaps College with a bachelor's in elementary education.
 I am married to Chris Gibbs, and we have three children.
 Parkway Hills has been my church home since 1999.
 I am blessed by this church family and the opportunities we have to serve others through this church.